collective/collective.developermanual/source/searching_and_indexing/query.rst

     results = catalog.searchResults(Description='Plone documentation')[:3]

 In addition, ZCatalogs allow a sort\_limit argument.
-The sort\_limit is only a hint for the search algorhitms and can potentially return a few more items, so it's preferable to use both ``sort_limit`` and slicing simultaneously:
+The sort\_limit is only a hint for the search algorithms and can potentially return a few more items, so it's preferable to use both ``sort_limit`` and slicing simultaneously: